jstefanop/AlcheMist/README.md

 # AlcheMist

-This is the Python driver for the Alchemist Scrypt Alcheminer ASIC.
-This code has been updated and modified heavily by the community from the stock firmware, and provides much better stratum stability, updates to the web UI, and options for over/underclocking.
+This is the Python driver modified to run on a raspberry pi, and can control an individual Alcheminer blade using the UART pins on the pi (or more if you use USB->UART dongles).

 Code is maintained by jstefanop (jstefanop at mac.com)